 Annette Ashley Linder, BS, RDH

-A) Periodontal procedures: Analyze hygiene services for 2004.
-If production consisted of 90 percent prophies and 10 percent periodontal services, then something is wrong.
-The AAP estimates 70 to 85 percent of adults have some level of periodontal involvement.
+Review the Hygiene Procedures Analysis for 2003.
+If production consisted of 90 percent prophys and 10 percent periodontal services, then something is wrong.
+The AAP estimates that 70 to 85 percent of the adult population has some level of periodontal disease.
 Current research correlating systemic health and periodontal infection mandates the need for ongoing periodontal evaluation.
-Translation: Do not assume that because a patient-of-record was "healthy" at the last dental hygiene appointment, that he or she will be periodontally stable forever.
+Translation: Just because a patient-of-record was "healthy" at his or her last dental hygiene appointment, don't assume this individual will be periodontally healthy forever.

 Benchmark: Health of the patient-retention (recall) program.
 Recall and patient retention form the heart of the practice.
-However, the average dental practice averages 50 to 60 percent in recall.
-Translation: Four to five out of 10 existing patients-of-record (often good patients) are sitting in the central file, overdue for an examination and overlooked for needed dental care.
-The hygienist plays a huge role in the continuing success of the patient retention (recall) program.
-Chart audit and patient activation need to be ongoing projects which include a daily review of charts, computer reports, and accountability.
+However, dental practices average 50 to 60 percent in recall.
+Translation: Four to five out of 10 existing patients-of- record (often good patients) are sitting in the central file, overdue for an examination and overlooked for needed dental care.
+The hygienist plays a huge role in the continuing success of any patient-retention (recall) program.
+Chart audits and patient activation should be ongoing projects as a result of thorough daily reviews, regular computer reports, and accountability.
 Tracking systems and monitors should be in place so that patients do not fall through the cracks.

-Cancellations, failures, and open time in hygiene cost the practice big bucks, with losses in both hygiene and doctor revenue.
-The typical practice averages one to 2.5 openings each day in hygiene.
+Benchmark: Scheduling efficiencies.
+Cancellations, failures, and open time in hygiene cost the practice big, big bucks.
+Losses are seen in both hygiene and doctor revenue.
+The typical practice averages 1 to 2.5 openings each day in hygiene.
 The hygiene recall program allows for prescheduling, ideally with the hygienist in the treatment room.
 In this model, the hygienist can gain control of the schedule with a productive and positive day.
-Scheduling patients with the units of time based on clinical need, rather than every patient being appointed for the same length of time, is working very well throughout the country.
+Scheduling patients with the units of time based on clinical need — rather than every patient being seen for the same amount of time — is working very well throughout the country.
 Accordingly, an appropriate fee should be based on the amount of time involved in the services performed for each patient.
-Time is reserved to properly assess, inform, educate, and instruct the patient.
+Time is reserved to properly assess, inform, discuss, educate, and instruct the patient.

 Annette Ashley Linder, BS, RDH, is a recognized leader in the field and an award-winning speaker and consultant.
 Since 1989, she has presented more than 350 seminars and consulted in dental practices throughout the world.
-She is a featured speaker at dental meetings and provides in-office consulting services with her team of business and clinical consultants.
+She is a featured speaker at dental meetings and provides in--office consulting services with her team of business and clinical consultants.
 She may be reached at her Web site at AnnetteLinder.com, via email at Annette@annettelinder.com, or by phone at (804) 745-6015.